-The sport of bodyboarding has witnessed the launch of six video games since 1999.
-Do you remember all them?
+Since 1999, the sport of bodyboarding has seen the launch of six video games.
+Do you remember all of them?
 What are your favorite bodyboarding games?

-Since the release of the iconic Commodore 64-based "California Games" in 1987, wave riding became an interesting niche for electronic entertainment platforms.
+Since the release of the iconic Commodore 64-based "California Games" in 1987, wave riding has become an interesting niche for electronic entertainment platforms.

 As the software, consoles, and platforms evolved, bodyboarding games became more complex, detailed, and focused on real-life experiences.